-In accordance with Article 230 of the Directive method 1, the default method, is used to calculate the Group's solvency.
+In accordance with Article 230 of the Directive method 1, the default method, is used to calculate the Group's solvency capital.
 This method fully consolidates all insurance companies, ancillary services companies and insurance holding companies in the Group.

-The own funds of EdenTree, an investment firm, are calculated in accordance with its own sectoral rules as required by Articles 329 and 335 of the Delegated Act (unaudited).
+The own funds of EdenTree Investment Management Limited and EdenTree Asset Management Limited, which are investment firms, are calculated in accordance with their own sectoral rules as required by Articles 329 and 335 of the Delegated Act (unaudited).
 All remaining subsidiaries are consolidated using the adjusted equity method in accordance with Articles 13 and 335 of the Delegated Act.